-Social objectives and financial
+Social impact and financial performance

 Cities function when their inhabitants do.
 Durable urban development originates in what matters most: safety, continuity, ecological balance, and the conditions for people to settle.
 Not as policy ambitions, but as spatial and social reality.